 This passage focuses on how social structures create subjectivity.
 More specifically, it examines suffering and other harming effects on subjectivity in relation to cultural discourses and social relations and how a group of people narrate their past experiences on these.
 Candidates are expected to show an ability to think about the text in relation to other contexts and to draw explicit comparisons and contrasts.
-Either of the two key concepts chosen on which such comparison may be drawn should be made explicit and clearly linked to any anthropological issue raised by the text.
+Either of the two key concepts chosen on which such comparison may be drawn should be made explicit and clearly linked to any anthropological issues raised by the text.
 Candidates must situate the comparative case in terms of place, author and historical context.
-The discussion should be supported with reference to concept, ethnographic material and theory.